gorbagana-dev/gorbagana-gitbook/network-history/project-origins.md

 # Project Origins

-What started as peak crypto Twitter banter between Solana co-founder Anatoly Yakovenko ([@aeyakovenko](https://x.com/aeyakovenko)) and Metalex developer Lex\_Node ([@lex\_node](https://x.com/lex_node)) about casually forking Solana became a quickly deployed blockchain to prove a point between developers.
-Some developers took this as a challenge and decided to go forward with the idea.
+What started as peak crypto Twitter banter between Solana co-founder Anatoly Yakovenko ([@aeyakovenko](https://x.com/aeyakovenko)) and Metalex developer Lex\_Node ([@lex\_node](https://x.com/lex_node)) about casually forking Solana became a quickly deployed blockchain to prove a point between developers. ([@Sarv\_shaktiman](https://x.com/https://x.com/Sarv_shaktiman)), a prominent Milady developer, took this as a challenge and decided to go forward with the idea and was able to Fork and Deploy a success Solana fork in under 22 hours, completing the challenge laid out.

 ## The 24-Hour Sprint That Changed Everything

-**Hour 0:** Anatoly Yakovenko [casually suggests](https://x.com/aeyakovenko/status/1935469988141535376) forking his own blockchain on crypto Twitter in reference to [Lex\_Nodes tweet](https://x.com/lex_node/status/1935469530626601081), mentioning a 48 hour deadline as a challenge.\
+* **Hour 0:** Anatoly Yakovenko casually suggests forking his own blockchain on crypto Twitter in reference to Lex_Nodes tweet, mentioning a 48 hour deadline as a challenge.
-**Hour 6:** $GOR meme token launches on Solana blockchain via Pump.fun. ([71Jvq4Epe2FCJ7JFSF7jLXdNk1Wy4Bhqd9iL6bEFELvg](https://dexscreener.com/solana/h66r4cb3lrvezown6ejzxmvbjrzxmrzprt7z6amexunb))\
+* **Hour 6:** $GOR meme token launches on Solana blockchain via Pump.fun.
+(71Jvq4Epe2FCJ7JFSF7jLXdNk1Wy4Bhqd9iL6bEFELvg)
-**Hour 12:** A twitter user remembers the 2022 SQLChain meme and pushes for a launch.\
+* **Hour 12:** A twitter user remembers the 2022 SQLChain meme and pushes for a launch.
-**Hour 18:** Devs start reverse-engineering Solana's architecture and building to launch Testnet v1.\
+* **Hour 18:** ([@Sarv\_shaktiman](https://x.com/https://x.com/Sarv_shaktiman)) started reverse-engineering Solana's architecture and building to launch Testnet v1.
-**Hour 24:** Testnet v1 Gorbagana validator goes live.
+* **Hour 22:** Testnet v1 Gorbagana validator goes live.

 ## What was built